KANSAS CITY GIRLS METRO LACROSSE LEAGUE

 B. Team Playing Requirements and Details

-1. All League teams must play each of the other teams in the league.
+1. All League teams must play each of the other teams in their division.

 2. Teams may play as many games as they choose and can play any team, in any state.
 Teams can play Club or School sanctioned teams.

 b.
-Junior Varsity games and any lower level (C, Developmental, Freshman) will be 20 minute running halves with a stop clock in the last two (2) minutes of each half .
-There will be no OT.
+Junior Varsity games and any lower level (C, Developmental, Freshman) will be 20 minute running halves with a stop clock in the last two (2) minutes of each half.
+During the end of season Championship the game duration will be increased to 25 minute running halves.

 c.
 All games will have a five (5) minute half time